nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 > 💡 A task contains a title, the day of the week of the task, and an optional task information.

 Format: `add task [TITLE] -d [DAY_OF_THE_WEEK] -i {INFORMATION} -p {PRIORITY}`
-* `TITLE` refers to the name of the task you wish to create
+* `TITLE` refers to the title of the task you wish to create
 * `DAY_OF_THE_WEEK` can be any of the following, non case-sensitive: `mon`, `tue`, `wed`, `thu`, `fri`, `sat`, `sun` and refers to the day on which you want to do the task
 * the `-i` flag is optional and `INFORMATION` refers to any additional information about the task to add